datatrail-jhu/04_githubbasics/manuscript/04_push_pull.md

 #### Adding and committing

 Now that we have added a file to this repository, let's put it under version control and publish these changes.
 First we need to move to the Terminal pane.
 Recall that the text at the beginning of the line is called the **prompt**.
 The Terminal prompt shows the current working directory within the Terminal.
 Initially, the working directory is the `/cloud/project` folder.
 We can see the same information by entering the `pwd` command.
 We can use the `ls` command to list the files and folders that are in the current working directory.
 We see that the `first_project` folder is the only thing present.
 Before working with the Git commands that will track and publish our changes, we need to change the working directory in the Terminal to be the `first_project` folder.
 We can do this with the `cd` command.
 Using the command `cd PATH` changes the working directory to the folder specified by `PATH`.
 For example, if the `first_project` folder contained a folder called `analysis`, we could set our Terminal working directory to this folder with `cd first_project/analysis`.
+To continue change the working directory by typing the command `cd first_project` in the prompt.

 ![Changing the working directory in the Terminal](images/04_push_pull/04_githubbasics_push_pull-3.png)